 BACTOFERM SM 160 - One person (outside of North America) tried Bactoferm SM 160, which contains Lactobacillus sakei, Staphylococcus carnosus and Debaryomyces hansenii, and is finding very good results in treating chronic sinusitis that he had for years.
 The third microbe Debaryomyces hansenii is considered "non-pathogenic", and is common in food products (cheeses, processed meat, and early stages of soy fermentation).
 One study said D. hansenii secretes toxins capable of killing other yeasts, and it is used on an industrial scale to produce vitamin B2.
 However, it is a yeast species (a fungi) so it is unknown if it can cause problems (and so he's being cautious in its use, and so far all is good).

-BITEC STARTER LS 25 (also called BITEC LS-25) - One person from Denmark wrote that they have been using the product BITEC LS-25 which contains the same 2 bacteria as Bactoferm F-RM-52, but here the ingredients listed are Staphylococcus carnosus first and Lactobacillus sakei second.
+BITEC STARTER LS 25 (also called BITEC LS-25) - The product BITEC LS-25 (which contains the same 2 bacteria as Bactoferm F-RM-52) is available in Europe, but the ingredients listed are Staphylococcus carnosus first and Lactobacillus sakei second.
 This product is also sold as a sausage starter and is made by Frutarum (a global "flavor, fragrances, and fine ingredients" company) that is based in Israel and Europe.

 SOME L.SAKEI ISSUES: I still think of L. sakei as fairly fragile - it is killed off by antibiotics, by oxygen within a week of opening a kimchi jar, and even the culture Bactoferm F-RM-52 package says that it dies off within 2 weeks at room temperature (therefore store in freezer).
 Please note that the L. sakei in the product can also die off during shipping if it takes too long or some other reason.
 Thus we order 2 day shipping (if possible) and hope for the best.

-WHY DIDN'T L. SAKEI WORK FOR SOME PEOPLE?
-Some other possibilities to explain why some people trying L. sakei products has not resulted in their sinusitis improving is that perhaps some other "keystone species" (a very important microbial species for a normal healthy community) besides L. sakei is also missing in their sinus microbiomes.
+WHY DOESN'T L. SAKEI WORK FOR SOME PEOPLE?
+Some other possibilities to explain why some people trying L. sakei products has not resulted in their sinusitis improving is that perhaps some other "keystone species" (a very important microbial species for a normal healthy community) besides L. sakei is missing in their sinus microbiomes.
 Or perhaps they have microbes or biofilms that the Lactobacillus bacteria cannot overcome, even though it is viewed that some Lactobacillus species are anti-biofilm and anti-pathogenic.
-Or perhaps not enough L. sakei is getting into the sinuses or the dose is too low for some sinus problems? (see Beth's comment after the post Three Years of Sinusitis Treatment Success).
 It is unclear whether the results are different if there are also nasal polyps.
 [Researchers now suspect that those with nasal polyps also have a problem with "primary inflammation".]
 We (modern medicine) know so little about the normal healthy sinus microbiome that there are many unanswered questions.
 (NOTE: click on the Category SINUSITIS for more posts on recent sinusitis research.)

 OTHER PROMISING PROBIOTICS - Seven people have reported that multi-strain probiotics (but they did not contain L. sakei) treated their sinusitis.
 One woman tried Pure Encapsulations Probiotic 50B in her nose (I assume similarly to how we use Bactoferm F-RM-52) and reported major improvement.
 This product (which must be refrigerated) contains the following bacteria: Lactobacillus acidophilus, L. rhamnosus, L. plantarum, Bifidobacterium longum and B. lactis.
 Another person successfully treated his sinusitis by mixing a saline solution with a probiotic containing: Lactobacillus acidophilus, L. plantarum, L. rhamnosus, Bifidobacterium lactis, L. casei, B. bifidum, B.breve, and Streptococcus thermophilus.
 Note that the first 4 bacteria listed here are the same as in the first person's probiotic.
 (Scroll down to the Comment written by Martin for more details).